 How loud of a sound can a microphone handle?
 When looking at a microphone’s spec sheet, “maximum SPL” may be listed with a specific value.
-That being said, the maximum sound pressure level of a microphone can be a misleading piece of information.
+That being said, a microphone’s maximum sound pressure level can be a misleading piece of information.

 So what does a maximum sound pressure level actually mean?
 The maximum sound pressure level of a microphone is not the pressure level that will destroy the microphone.
 Rather, max SPL is the sound pressure threshold at which a microphone’s output signal begins to distort.

 This article will explain max SPL ratings in detail to deepen our understanding and lessen our fear of blowing up our mics!

 - What Does Maximum Sound Pressure Level Actually Mean?